bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-129">129.
 Check if a Number is a Disarium Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isDisariumNumber function determines whether a given number is a disarium number.
+<p>The isDisariumNumber function determines whether a given number is a disarium number.</p>
 <pre>
 const isDisariumNumber = (num) => {
 const digits = &lbrack;...String(num)&rbrack;.map(Number);